youngboy/engine-docs/source/setup-lambda.md

   -p "${proxy_frontend_port}:${proxy_frontend_port}" \
   gcr.io/mdg-public/engine-ea-confidential:2017.09-156-g04e5a4ab
 ```

+This will make the Engine proxy available at `http://localhost:3001`.

 It does not matter where you choose to deploy and manage your Engine proxy.
 We run our own on Amazon's [EC2 Container Service](https://aws.amazon.com/ecs/).